 A man finds himself walking down a country road, not knowing where nor who he is.
 He comes across a diner with a jukebox blaring and hot coffee on the stove - only there's no one there.
 A little further down the road, he comes to the picturesque town of Oakwood, and finds, it too, seems deserted.
 The only sounds he hears are a clock tower, and a pay phone ringing.
 At the local movie theater, an ad for Battle Hymn (1957) leads him to believe he's in the Air Force.
 In spite of no people to be found, he can't shake off the feeling, he's being watched.Written by

-Although Buck Houghton is listed as this program's producer, this was actually the pilot show for the series, and in that stage William Self was the producer; it was Self's job to shop the show around to network executives.
+Although Buck Houghton is listed as this program's producer, this was actually the pilot show for The Twilight Zone (1959), and at that time, William Self was producer.
+It was Self's job to shop the show around to the networks.
 It's possible that without him, the show might never have gotten off the ground.
-Houghton is credited as producer of the program as ultimately shown on TV because by then Self was no longer connected with the series.
+Houghton's credited as producer of this episode, as by the time it aired, Self was no longer connected with the series.
 See more »

 See more »